Howard Fields (neuroscientist)

 Howard Lincoln Fields (born 1939) is an American neuroscientist and clinical neurologist with expertise in pain and in opioid pharmacology.
 He is currently professor of neurology and physiology emeritus at the University of California, San Francisco (UCSF).

 Biography

 Born in Chicago, Illinois, in 1939, Fields studied physiology at the University of Chicago (BS 1960).
 In 1965–1966, he received an MD and PhD in neuroscience from Stanford University.
 He was a graduate student of Donald Kennedy, future President of Stanford University.
-He also holds the distinction of being the first person ever awarded a Neuroscience PhD from Stanford.
+He also holds the distinction of being the first person awarded a Neuroscience PhD from Stanford.
 He did a medical internship at Bellevue Hospital in New York, then spent three years (1967-1970) as a research neurologist at Walter Reed Army Institute of Research.
 From 1970-1972, Fields trained at the Harvard neurology program at Boston City Hospital, in Massachusetts.
 He then joined the faculty of the Neurology and Physiology Departments at the University of California San Francisco where he collaborated with other neuroscientists including Jon Levine and Allan Basbaum.